 Remember, actions that support gender equity are not limited to the month of March.
 This can be a great time of year to start conversations, but our work is ongoing.
 Here are some ideas of you how can initiate change within your practice that can be applied and worked on beyond this month.

-- Using this year’s theme decided annually by the United Nations, publicly acknowledge on your social media platforms how your practice is advocating for gender equity in the workplace.
+1. Using 2025’s theme, decided annually by the United Nations, publicly acknowledge on your social media platforms how your practice is advocating for gender equity in the workplace.
 Be aware that other websites and organisations have co-opted International Women’s Day for commercial purposes – the United Nations website is the most reliable place for information and the setting of the annual theme.

-- Create, review, and improve your existing policies.
-Look at how your policies address things like gender discrimination, menopause, family leave, etc. Ensure your policies and their language are inclusive of all women.
+3. Create, review, and improve your existing policies.
+Consider how your policies address issues such as gender discrimination, menopause, family leave, flexible working, return to work, professional development, etc. Ensure your policies and their language are inclusive of all women, that clear procedures are outlined, and that everyone knows who to talk to as and when they need to.

-- Review your latest gender pay gap results or proposed actions and provide an update on progress.
+6. Be open and transparent about pay and discrepancies between genders.
+Review your latest gender pay and ethnicity gap results or proposed actions and provide an update on progress.
+Gather employee satisfaction/dissatisfaction - then, listen, reflect and respond.

-- Review your EDI strategy for a long term commitment to women’s career development and advancement.
+7. Review your strategy for a long term commitment to women’s career development and advancement, then communicate this well to colleagues.

-- Organise a virtual or in-person event.
-Create a space for employees to listen and share and consider inviting speakers who have intersectional experiences Inviting people with different lived experiences will widen understanding for attendees.
+8. Organise a virtual or in-person event.
+Create a space for employees and employers to listen and share and consider inviting speakers who have intersectional experiences Inviting people with different lived experiences will widen understanding for attendees.

-- Spotlight employee stories internally or externally (ensure those employees feel supported and safe when sharing their stories publicly).
+9. Spotlight inspirational employee stories internally or externally (ensure those employees feel supported and safe when sharing their stories publicly).
 Podcasts, blogs, and videos are options.

-- Run a coffee morning or a lunch and learn session to raise awareness on the issues faced by women in the workplace and promote allyship and signpost individuals to support that’s available.
+10. Run a coffee morning or a lunch and learn session to raise awareness on the issues faced by women in the workplace and signpost individuals to support that’s available.

-- Commission gender equity training for your employees, including senior leaders and trustees.
+11. Commission gender equity training for your employees, including senior leaders and trustees.
+Review whether your working environment is safe for women both physically and psychologically.

 It’s also important to recognise that too many women working in architectural practice experience discrimination and sexual misconduct – as found in a recent ARB survey.
 As well as an ethical duty there is now a legal duty for practices to prevent this from happening and now is the time for these discussions to take place in your practice to ensure changes are made.